forhappy/awesome-lua/README.md

 *Libraries for making Lua faster.*

 * [LuaJIT](http://luajit.org/luajit.html) - LuaJIT is a Just-In-Time Compiler (JIT) for the Lua programming language.
 Lua is a powerful, dynamic and light-weight programming language.
 It may be embedded or used as a general-purpose, stand-alone language.
-[Terra](http://terralang.org/) - Terra is a new low-level system programming language that is designed to interoperate seamlessly with the Lua programming language.
+* [Terra](http://terralang.org/) - Terra is a new low-level system programming language that is designed to interoperate seamlessly with the Lua programming language.
+* [LLVM-Lua](https://code.google.com/p/llvm-lua/) - JIT/Static compiler for Lua using LLVM on the backend.

 ## Microsoft Windows